nirmalsnair/nirmalsnair.github.io/index.md

 * * *

-### 2. Multi-View Stereo using Graph Cuts-based Depth Refinement
+### 2. Multi-view stereo using cross-view depth map completion and row-column depth refinement

 Nirmal S. Nair and Madhu S. Nair, "Multi-view stereo using cross-view depth map completion and row-column depth refinement," in Proceedings of the Thirteenth International Conference on Digital Image Processing (ICDIP 2021), vol. 11878, pp. 118781N, 2021.
 [Link to article.](https://doi.org/10.1117/12.2601119)